blueshift-labs/ecto_xandra/README.md

 A couple of custom data types are introduced to work with Cassandra composite data types: `Json`, `Map`, `List`, `Set`, `Timestamp`.

-`EctoXandra.DefaultRetryStrategy` is used if not otherwise specified.
+`Xandra.RetryStrategy.ExponentialBackoff` is used if not otherwise specified.

 ## Installation